 - Pterygoplichthys multiradiatus (Orinoco Sailfin Catfish )- Most introduced populations are believed to be the result of pet release or aquaculture escape.
 Potential ecological effects include alteration of bank structure and erosion, disruption of aquatic food chains, competition with native species, mortality of endangered shore birds, changes in aquatic plant communities, and damage to fishing gear and industry.
-Established in Florida and Hawaii.
+They are established in Florida and Hawaii.

 Fish (other states)

 - Cephalopholis argus (Peacock hind)- Established in Hawaii.
 It is a dominant near-shore coral reef predator around the main islands.
 Likely alters community structure.
 Introduced through stocking as food/game fish, but intentional release from the aquarium trade is also probable

 - Belonesox belizanus (Top minnow)- Escapees from an ornamental fish farm has resulted in a population in Hillsborough County in 1997.
 Introduced to Texas probably from aquarium release, although they have now been extirpated in these locations (established populations in Florida resulted from medical research release).
 This piscivore competes with native fish.